 - Medical School: The Johns Hopkins School of Medicine, 1993

 - Residency: Washington University/Barnes Hospital, St. Louis, MO, 1997

-Dr. Flowers joined Ophthalmology Associates (OA) in 1998 after completing his glaucoma fellowship in San Francisco.
+Dr. Flowers joined Ophthalmology Associates in 1998 after completing his glaucoma fellowship in San Francisco.
 He considers it a privilege to have trained under many of the leading glaucoma specialists in the country.
 Upon settling in Tarrant County, he brought a multitude of advancements in Glaucoma care with him.
 Over the years Dr. Flowers has remained at the forefront of Glaucoma diagnosis and treatment and is responsible for bringing much of the latest in technology to our area.

-“At Johns Hopkins the medical students were taught that there were 3 facets to be a physician-leader.
+“At Johns Hopkins, the medical students were taught that there were 3 facets to be a physician-leader.
 These three words appear on the Johns Hopkins School of Medicine crest: Teaching, Research, and Patient Care.
 Thus, I view all 3 as important to be a complete physician.
 Help expand what is known in your field, provide those new developments for your patients, and then teach them to your colleagues.”

 Dr. Flowers enjoys providing the latest in glaucoma care to his patients in a relaxed and friendly environment.
-Dr. Flowers is married to Julia Flowers, M.D. for 20 years and they have 3 children.
+Dr. Flowers has been married to Julia Flowers, M.D. for over 20 years and they have 3 children.
 Dr. Flowers enjoys tennis, and as a youth was ranked 7th in the US in singles and as the number 1 doubles player in the country.
 He also enjoys golf, music, travel, and spending time with his family.

-Dr. Flowers is a member of American Academy of Ophthalmology, American Glaucoma Society, American Society of Cataract and Refractive Surgeons, American Medical Association, Tarrant County Medical Association, and the Tarrant County Ophthalmology Association.
+Dr. Flowers is a member of the American Academy of Ophthalmology, American Glaucoma Society, American Society of Cataract and Refractive Surgeons, American Medical Association, Tarrant County Medical Association, and the Tarrant County Ophthalmology Association.